GUBOPiK: International sanctions

-In November 2020, Sviatlana Tsikhanouskaya, leader of the Belarusian democratic opposition and former presidential candidate, has proposed to the international community to officially designate GUBOPiK as a terrorist organisation.
+In November 2020, Sviatlana Tsikhanouskaya, leader of the Belarusian democratic opposition and former presidential candidate, has proposed to the international community to officially designate HUBAZiK (GUBOPiK) as a terrorist organisation.

 On 21 June 2021, GUBOPiK and its former commander Mikalai Karpiankou were added to Specially Designated Nationals and Blocked Persons List of the US Treasury for its role in the crackdown of the protests of 2020-2021:

 The Main Directorate for Combating Organized Crime and Corruption of the MVD of the Republic of Belarus (GUBOPiK) continues to play a leading role in the post-election crackdown, including deploying specialized "Attack" units created to perpetrate violence against protesters.
 For instance, GUBOPiK was involved in a raid on an opposition presidential candidate’s office and the abduction of opposition figure Mariya Kalesnikava.
 Pratasevich was also in GUBOPiK custody following his arrest.

 On the same day, Karpiankou was also sanctioned by the European Union, the United Kingdom, and Canada.
 On 7 July 2021, Switzerland also joined sanctions against him.

-On 2 December 2021, Andrei Parshyn, head of GUBOPiK, and its other high-ranking officials were added to the Specially Designated Nationals and Blocked Persons List by the United States Department of the Treasury as well as to the Canadian sanctions list.
+On 2 December 2021, Andrei Parshyn, head of HUBAZiK (GUBOPiK), and its other high-ranking officials were added to the Specially Designated Nationals and Blocked Persons List by the United States Department of the Treasury as well as to the Canadian sanctions list.
 On that same date, Parshyn was also targeted by financial sanctions of the United Kingdom.
+In June 2022, Parshyn was blacklisted by the European Union and Switzerland.

+In the summer of 2024, the European Union and Switzerland imposed sanctions against the head of the HUBAZiK (GUBOPiK), Andrei Ananenko, and two of his deputies.

+In January 2025, the United Kingdom joined the sanctions against the HUBAZiK (GUBOPiK) commanders Ananenko and Bedunkevich, and Canada joined the sanctions against HUBAZiK (GUBOPiK) and Ananenko.